See a list of Nursing Science Programs by Clicking Here!

 What is Nursing Science?

 Nursing Science is a degree program within nursing emphasizing the science and principles of nursing.
-A degree in Nursing Science or Bachelor of Science in Nursing (BSN) is built on rigorous coursework to prepare students to become a knowledgeable, well-rounded nurse practitioners able to step into a variety of science, medical, research, and leadership roles.
-Finding success within Nursing Science requires attention to detail, problem solving skills, and strong management skills to resolve many issues that arise in a complex healthcare environment.
-A Nursing Science must delicately balance technical skills, organizational know-how, and academic excellence with a professional, approachable demeanor.
+A degree in Nursing Science or Bachelor of Science in Nursing (BSN) is built on rigorous coursework to prepare students to become a knowledgeable, well-rounded nurse practitioners who are able to readily step into a variety of nursing, medical, science, research, and leadership roles.

 Associate Degree in Nursing Degree (ADN)